cmakohon/react-hooks-lab1/README.md

 ```
 const toggleState = (change) => setActive(change);
 ```
-If everything is working properly, our toggle switch should now correctly update the DeviceTile's state!
+If everything is working properly, our toggle switch should now correctly update the `DeviceTile`'s state!

 Let's work on adding/deleting devices now.
 Currently, we are simply logging the add/delete events to the console from the `App.js` component.
 We need to be able to update the state in `App.js` since it contains the master list of our devices.
 Let's start by adding state to our `App.js` component: